Interested in Partnership?

 - Initial Site Inspection of your facility: a representative from Feeding Northeast Florida will visit your site to see where you will store the food received from FNEFL and verify that all proper food handling measures, record keeping procedures, and client registration processes are in order.

 - Complete a New Agency Training course.
 This course is a 1.5 hour course that teaches shopping rules, online ordering procedures, and reporting requirements.
-Partnership begins after completion of this course.
+Partnership begins upon completion of this course.

 Please remember that a submitted application does not guarantee partnership.
 Many variables go into the selection of new partner agencies and we reserve the right to prioritize placement based on criteria we have developed through continuing research, our established relationships within the service area, our partnership with Feeding America and current community needs assessments.
 You are always welcome to contact us at any time if you have questions.